ScalaWilliam/Work/rules.md

    - I do not take any taxation responsibility.
    - Small units of work = less risk than going to an interview.
 - Large units of work?
 Split it up, create issues.
 For reasonable units, I pay $5.
+- I'll pay via PayPal, Bank transfer, WeChat or any other convenient alternative.